|

 activates a pump discharging the ice water into the cockpit drains.
 The icebox was insulated with two-part foam

-3 ˝ to 4 inches thick around the sides and bottom, 2 inches thick on top.
-The icebox drain has a trap to prevent cold
+3 ˝ to 4 inches thick around the sides and bottom, 2 inches thick on

-air from escaping.
-Two drain plugs
+prevent cold air from escaping.
+Two

-These changes allow our ice to last five days. |
+drain plugs drain the entire system for winter storage.
+These changes allow our ice to last five

 ||